 Refresh your product photos.
 Use the same filter treatment on all of them and repost them.

 Check your website performance and SEO.
 There may be something that is preventing your site from coming up in the returns.

-All of the above should give you good place to get moving and stop feeling stuck.
+All of the above should give you a good place to get moving and stop feeling stuck.
 However, there are a couple of things that I would NOT recommend doing in this situation.

 Don’t pull all of your advertising.
 I’ve seen companies do this when their quarterly numbers are lower than expected.
 When things are slow, stay the course with your ad plans.
-Killing those only gives the impression that your company isn’t doing well, you disappear further off the map and your visibility gets worse.
+Killing those only gives the impression that your company isn’t doing well; you disappear further off the map, and your visibility gets worse.

 Don’t panic.
 Carry on smartly.
 Breathe.
 Stay focused.